top of page

 However, there are several conditions that truck drivers may be susceptible to due to the nature of their work that could be referred to as such due to long hours of sitting and driving.
 Driving with sciatica pain is very uncomfortable, depending on the severity of pain and the length of time sitting behind the wheel.

-So let's first identify what driving with sciatica pain looks like, some of the possible medical conditions that could be occurring, and how to relieve sciatica pain over long drives that require a lot of sitting.
+So let's first identify what driving with driver leg syndrome and sciatica pain looks like, some of the possible medical conditions that could be occurring, and how to relieve sciatica pain over long drives that require a lot of sitting.

 What do the Symptoms of Sciatica Pain While Driving Look Like